silversub/terraform/faqs.md

 {: #vsi_config}
 {: faq}

-The Terraform on {{site.data.keyword.cloud_notm}} `ibm_compute_vm_instance` resource includes optional and mandatory configuration parameters.
+The IBM Cloud Provider plug-in for Terraform `ibm_compute_vm_instance` resource includes optional and mandatory configuration parameters.
 To find an overview of how you can configure your virtual server, use the {{site.data.keyword.Bluemix_notm}} CLI.

 1. Install the [{{site.data.keyword.Bluemix_notm}} CLI](/docs/cli?topic=cli-install-ibmcloud-cli).